 Now that we’ve done the bulk of the mixing, it’s time to move on to the final stage of the process.

-Before getting into this final step, ensure that you don’t have any plug-ins running on your music’s master channel.
+Before getting into this final step which I’ve explored in an entirely separate article/video, ensure that you don’t have any plug-ins running on your music’s master channel.
 It’s ok to have plug-ins running on all of the software instrument tracks, but not the main master channel.

 Once you’re at this stage, you can export the song using the Share button, and choose Export to Disk, then the AIFF option, which is a high-quality lossless file format.